aridjayarecipes/cutesrecipes.web.app/content/post/1781-recipe-of-ultimate-blueberry-ginger-clafoutis.md

 - "Grease 9-inch pie dish with butter and dust with 1 tablespoon of sugar.
 Set aside."
 - "Mix remaining sugar, flour, salt, ginger, garam masala, eggs, milk, heavy cream and vanilla until mixture is frothy."
 - "Arrange blueberries at the bottom of the dish.
 Pour batter over them."
 - "Bake for 40-50 minutes, rotating dish halfway.
-You know it's done when you insert a knife into the centre and it comes out clean."
+You know it&#39;s done when you insert a knife into the centre and it comes out clean."
 - "Serve warm or at room temperature dusted with powder sugar and with a little bit of whipped cream if you like."
 categories:
 - Recipe